abencomoc/ecr-vanity-registry-containerd/README.md

 # ECR Vanity Registry with Containerd

-Use a custom registry hostname (e.g. `my-registry.lab`) in your Kubernetes manifests while pulling images from Amazon ECR in any AWS region and account.
+Use a custom registry hostname (e.g. `my-registry.lab`) in your Kubernetes manifests while pulling images from same-region and cross-region Amazon ECR.

 ## Problem